Protecting your assets and wealth

 Tax-efficient structures

-Estate and gift taxes are not the only concern–capital gains tax has become a major focus of planning.
-That’s because assets passed along as part of an estate may qualify for a “step-up” in basis—an adjustment, for the purpose of calculating capital gains from an asset’s original value to its value at the owner’s death.
-A higher tax basis may greatly reduce capital gains when the asset is sold.
+Estate and gift taxes are not the only concern.
+Capital gains tax has become a major focus of planning in recent years, particularly preserving basis adjustment where appropriate.
+When assets are included in a person’s estate at death, basis is adjusted (usually a step up, but sometimes a step down) to date of death values for purposes of calculating capital gains, rather than retaining the asset’s original value‡.
+A higher tax basis will greatly reduce capital gains when the asset is sold.
 That basis adjustment could be significant for someone who started a business for, say, $10,000 many years ago, and grows it to $5 million at death.

-A step-up in basis can mean substantial savings for that person’s heirs.
+Preserving basis adjustment where appropriate may be more important than estate tax savings and could mean substantial savings for that person’s heirs.
 Because tax laws seem to constantly change, it’s important to revisit all tax-related aspects of an estate plan frequently with knowledgeable tax and investment advisors.

 Charitable objectives